 California Dental License and Criminal Convictions

 The Dental Board of California can discipline Dentists for criminal convictions.
 Dental Board of California discipline occurs for convictions for criminal convictions that are substantially related to the duties, functions and qualifications of a Dentist.
 Common criminal offenses that can cause Dental License discipline are:

 The Dental Board of California and other law enforcement agencies also investigate criminal conduct by Dentists in the course and scope of their practice.
-Criminal investigations often involve Dentists engaged in Insurance Fraud and Prescription Pill Fraud.
+Criminal investigations often involve Dentists engaged in Insurance Fraud, Possession for Sale of a Controlled Substance and Prescription Pill Fraud.
 In serious criminal cases against Dentists pending in Criminal Court, the Dental Board of California and the California Attorney General’s Office may seek a California Penal Code § 23 Order against the Dentist.
 A California Penal Code § 23 Order seeks to suspend a Dental License in Criminal Court.

 Dentists facing criminal charges and Dentists who are convicted of criminal offenses need an experienced California Dental License Defense Attorney for representation in disciplinary proceedings before the Dental Board of California.